timescale/docs.timescale.com-content/api.md

 (7 row)
 ```

-Get the temperature every 5 minutes for each device over the 2 weeks carrying forward the last value for missing readings with out-of-bounds lookup
+Get the average temperature every day for each device over the last 7 days carrying forward the last value for missing readings with out-of-bounds lookup
 ```sql
 SELECT
   time_bucket_gapfill('1 day', time, now() - interval '1 week', now()) as time,